andrewmoody96/teamProfileGenerator/README.md

 ## Description

-This app generates a webpage that displays employee information.
-The employee information is defined by the user's input. -- APP IS CURRENTLY BROKEN...I AM BEHIND SCHEDULED AFTER A TOUGH COUPLE OF WEEKS.
+This node app allows users to create rosters for a company and then generates an index.html page with the roster information.

 ---
 ## Table of Contents